aws-samples/amazon-lookout-for-metrics-samples/README.md

-# Amazon Lookout for Metrics README.md
+# Amazon Lookout for Metrics

-Amazon Lookout for Metrics(ALFM) is a new service that detects outliers in your time-series data, determines their root causes, and enables you to quickly take action.
-Built from the same technology used by Amazon.com, ALFM reﬂects 20 years of expertise in outlier detection and machine learning.
+Amazon Lookout for Metrics is a new service that detects outliers in your time-series data, determines their root causes, and enables you to quickly take action.
+Built from the same technology used by Amazon.com, Amazon Lookout for Metrics reﬂects 20 years of expertise in outlier detection and machine learning.

-With ALFM, you can build highly-accurate, machine learning models (called detectors) to ﬁnd outliers in your data, without any machine learning expertise.
-ALFM detects outliers on live or real-time data.
-If you have historical data, ALFM will use it to train a model which will then detect outliers on live data.
-If you do not have historical data then ALFM will train a model on-the-go.
-Using the ALFM console or SDK, you simply provide ALFM with the location and scope of your data.
+With Amazon Lookout for Metrics, you can build highly-accurate, machine learning models (called detectors) to ﬁnd outliers in your data, without any machine learning expertise.
+Amazon Lookout for Metrics detects outliers on live or real-time data.
+If you have historical data, Amazon Lookout for Metrics will use it to train a model which will then detect outliers on live data.
+If you do not have historical data then Amazon Lookout for Metrics will train a model on-the-go.
+Using the Amazon Lookout for Metrics console or SDK, you simply provide Amazon Lookout for Metrics with the location and scope of your data.
 This includes the measures, which are the variables that you want to investigate (like revenue), and dimensions, which are the categorical variables that correspond to a measure (revenue can have dimensions such region and product category).
-ALFM then automatically chooses the best machine learning algorithm to optimize performance for your outlier detection use case and begins training a detector.
-ALFM uses this custom-trained detector to monitor your chosen metrics for outliers, allowing you to quickly identify and resolve issues that are likely to impact your business.
-ALFM can also integrate with Amazon SNS to alert you when the service detects important outliers.
+Amazon Lookout for Metrics then automatically chooses the best machine learning algorithm to optimize performance for your outlier detection use case and begins training a detector.
+Amazon Lookout for Metrics uses this custom-trained detector to monitor your chosen metrics for outliers, allowing you to quickly identify and resolve issues that are likely to impact your business.
+Amazon Lookout for Metrics can also integrate with Amazon SNS to alert you when the service detects important outliers.

-This guide will walk you through the steps needed to configure local or SageMaker environment for working with Amazon Lookout For Metrics(ALFM).
+This guide will walk you through the steps needed to configure local or SageMaker environment for working with Amazon Lookout For Metrics.
 At the end of this guide, move on to the Jupyter notebooks to explore the service in more detail.

 ## Preview